 Market Data Bank

-Despite the bear market, No. 1 of the broad array of 13 indexes representing investments for the five years ended Dec.
-31, 2022, was U.S. stocks.
-Bonds and foreign equities were laggards.
-While energy returns were strong in 2022, the index of crude oil investments lost –12.5% versus the +56.9% on the S&P 500 index.
+Despite two bear markets, U.S. stock returns were No. 1 of among a broad array of 13 indexes in the five years ended March 31, 2023.
+While oil and energy outperformed in the last year, the index of crude oil investments lost -23.7% versus a 69.9.5% return on the S&P 500 index over five years.

 Past performance is never a guarantee of your future results.
 Indices and ETFs representing asset classes are unmanaged and not recommendations.
 Foreign investing involves currency and political risk and political instability.
 Bonds offer a fixed rate of return while stocks fluctuate.
 Investing in emerging markets involves greater risk than investing in more liquid markets with a longer history.
 Indices are unmanaged and not available for direct investment.
 Investments with higher return potential carry greater risk of loss.
 Sources: Sector performance data from Standard and Poor’s.
 Household net worth data through March 2022 from Federal Reserve Bank of St. Louis, released June 9, 2022; Equity risk premium data from Craig Israelsen, Ph.D, Advisors4Advisors.